number42net/restoreblog/2021-01-16 Sharp PC-1251/index.md

 what exactly it was.

-After replacing the batteries I found the computer itself was working perfectly, but the batteries in the CE-125 were starting to corrode, the printer printed very faded and micro-cassette players belts were gone.
+After replacing the batteries I found the computer itself was working perfectly, but the batteries in the CE-125 were starting to corrode, the printer printed very faded and eventually stopped write all together.
+The micro-cassette players belt needed replacement.

+!(Final result)[img_019.jpg]

 ##### Work done: